-After working as a graphic designer and creative director for 20 years in Europe, Luis moved to Japan where he changed his career to illustration.
+After working as a graphic designer and creative director for 20 years in Europe, Luis moved to Japan where he changed his career to drawing.
 His eclectic approach and versatile style, combined with his art direction skills makes him a relevant addition to creative teams and projects.
 His work is found on websites, magazines and ad campaigns, but also in art galleries and clothing.
-You can find him often drawing the Tokyo streets on the sketchbook he always carries with him.
+You can bump into him in the Tokyo streets where he draws daily on his sketchbook.

 In 1994 Luis Mendo started his professional career in Spain.
 Soon he moved to The Netherlands and as of late, to Japan.
 In these years he has created dozens of magazine titles, identities and publications on and offline.